hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_the_northern_lights_with_the_green_a_85014640-2d2f-4978-bd3e-e678a1f60ce6-0_1.content.md

 ## Contact Us

 If you have any questions or comments about our Aurora Borealis wallpaper, we'd love to hear from you!
-You can reach us at [email protected] or follow us on [Twitter](#) for updates and news.
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#) for updates and news.

 <!--